AAFCPAs Annual Nonprofit Educational Seminar & Reception

 1:15pm - 1:30pm | What's New at AAFCPAs

-AAFCPAs Matthew Boyle, MBA, Partner will share details about the firm’s growth.
+AAFCPAs Matthew Boyle, MBA, Partner will share the most interesting things happening at our growing firm.

 Venue: Newton Marriott, 2345 Commonwealth Avenue, Newton, MA